DE-IBH/nag2mqtt/README.md

 The published check results could be used by websites using a MQTT WebSocket API or tools like [mqttwarn](https://github.com/jpmens/mqttwarn).

+*The Nagios header files in `external/nagios-3.5.0` are taken from the Nagios Core 3.5.0 sources.
+This should work fine with Check_MK.*

 ## Dependencies